 I don’t talk about it very often, especially not on this blog, but in my early twenties I went through a long and terrible depression.
 It literally almost killed me.
 I attempted suicide multiple times, of which the worst one landed me in a coma on life support with less than a 10% chance of ever waking up.

 During that nearly three year period of hospitals and anti-depressants and even electroshock therapy, I lost almost everything–friends, family, my then marriage, my faith–and found myself utterly and completely without hope.
 I had to drop out of college and file for bankruptcy.
 Things were about as bad as they could get.

 But eventually, slowly, things started to get better.
-And then one day I was just fine.
+And then one day I realized I was actually fine.

 In the ten plus years since, my life has certainly not been perfect.
 I’ve made plenty of mistakes and I’ve stumbled along the way.
 I’ve gone through plenty of rough patches and stressful times but I’ve never even come close to that level of dispair.